2021 Federal Standard of Excellence

 10.1 Did the agency have policy(ies) for determining when to shift funds away from grantees, practices, policies, interventions, and/or programs that consistently failed to achieve desired outcomes, and did the agency act on that policy?

-- The Education Department General Administrative Regulations (EDGAR) explains that ED considers whether grantees make “substantial progress” when deciding whether to continue grant awards.
-In deciding whether a grantee has made substantial progress, ED may consider grantee performance data, among other information.
+- The Department works with grantees to support implementation of their projects to achieve intended outcomes.
+The Education Department General Administrative Regulations (EDGAR) explains that ED considers whether grantees make “substantial progress” when deciding whether to continue grant awards.
+In deciding whether a grantee has made substantial progress, ED considers information about grantee performance.
 If a continuation award is reduced, more funding may be made available for other applicants, grantees, or activities.